samuelson/writebadcode/content/post/hugo-blogging-about-hugo.md

 </pre>

 So there's a snag, well once I cleaned up all my typos I found a real issue, the require('github') doesn't work because npm didn't install the package locally.
 [This looks like it's promising](https://aws.amazon.com/blogs/compute/nodejs-packages-in-lambda/).
 Basically I just needed to install the github package with `npm install --prefix=. github`.
 So that's working now.
 I'm ready to test triggering a push.

+The message got through, and it looks like it should've triggered the exec, but I don't see that in the logs.
+I'm going to comment out the if statement and try running it again.